The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-2-html-css-dom/10-esmodules.md

 ![Install live server](img/live-server.png)

 Running your web app through a local development server will allow you to simulate a more typical web environment with `http://` or `https://` protocols, which should prevent CORS issues during testing.

+## Challenge

+Take the example to the next level and insert a form to enable a user to add a new post to this page!
+Improve the appearance and layout of the page by modifying the styles.